-A UX designer is responsible for the overall experience of a product, from the user's initial perceptions to the way they interact with it.
+A UX (User Experience) designer is responsible for the overall experience of a product, from the user's initial perceptions to the way they interact with it.
 It's a broad discipline that covers user research, interface design, usability testing, information architecture, and content strategy.
-UX designers aim to create designs that make the user experience efficient, pleasant, and enjoyable.

 UX designers are integral in helping businesses of all kinds create products and services that are tailored to their users' needs, making them an essential part of the process when it comes to creating successful products and services.
 With businesses continuing to shift towards a digital-first approach to their products and services, UX designers will remain highly sought after in the ever-evolving world of business and technology.

-Ben Judy says, "Its multi-disciplinary, cross-device, and cross-industry nature.
+UX design is multi-disciplinary, cross-device, and cross-industry nature.
 You can specialize or deepen your skills in dozens of sub-disciplines such as strategy, information architecture, qualitative research, or interaction design.
 You can design for mobile apps, websites, massive data-drive systems, appliances, and all manner of things.
 UX designers can work in almost any industry on earth.
-The whole world of business and technology is open for you to explore and apply your skills."
+The whole world of business and technology is open for you to explore and apply your skills.

 Amy is a champion for users everywhere and has a particular interest in making a positive impact on the world through her work with nonprofits, like Be the Change—an end-to-end mobile app that donates users’ spare change to local Mutual Aid organization campaigns..

 A screenshot of the Be The Change website from the portfolio of Amy Lima.